img-responsive

 Venue

-The RoboSense Challenge is affiliated with the 42nd IEEE Conference on Robotics and Automation (ICRA 2025).
+The RoboSense Challenge is affiliated with the 2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2025).

-ICRA is IEEE Robotics and Automation Society's flagship conference.
-ICRA 2025 will be held from May 19th to 23rd, 2025, in Atlanta, USA.
+IROS is IEEE Robotics and Automation Society's flagship conference.
+IROS 2025 will be held from October 19th to 25th, 2025, in Hangzhou, China.

-The ICRA competitions provide a unique venue for state-of-the-art technical demonstrations from research labs throughout academia and industry.
-For additional details, kindly refer to the ICRA 2025 website.
+The IROS competitions provide a unique venue for state-of-the-art technical demonstrations from research labs throughout academia and industry.
+For additional details, kindly refer to the IROS 2025 website.

 Contact